dankot12/Prediction-of-severity-of-cardiovascular-disease/README.md

 Objectives:
- To study the severity of Coronary Artery Disease, according to groups by metabolically obese and/or weight status.
+1.To study the severity of Coronary Artery Disease, according to groups by metabolically obese and/or weight status.
- To compare the association of insulin resistance , Lip(a) &amp; hsCRP with severity of angiographic CAD among four groups
+2.To compare the association of insulin resistance , Lip(a) &amp; hsCRP with severity of angiographic CAD among four groups

 Theme Relevance:
- Relative importance of Obesity and metabolic obesity in relation to severity of coronary artery disease among four groups.
+1.Relative importance of Obesity and metabolic obesity in relation to severity of coronary artery disease among four groups.
- Helpful to find how the insulin resistance syndrome is associated with the severity of coronary artery disease.
+2.Helpful to find how the insulin resistance syndrome is associated with the severity of coronary artery disease.
- Association of hsCRP, Neutrophil /Lymphocyte ratio and Lip(a) in severity of coronary artery disease among the four groups.
+3.Association of hsCRP, Neutrophil /Lymphocyte ratio and Lip(a) in severity of coronary artery disease among the four groups.